-Delicious potato bread, flavoured with sour cream, green onion, cheddar cheese and crumbled bacon.
+Delicious baked potato bread, flavoured with sour cream, green onion, cheddar cheese and crumbled bacon.
 It’s a loaded baked potato in bread form!

-loaded baked potato yeast bread in pan
+baked potato bread sliced

 I always love potato bread, as the added mashed potatoes make for such a lovely texture in the bread.
 I took this one a few steps further, by flavouring the dough with a bit of sour cream and some green onion.
 For the filling, I sprinkled with some old, white cheddar cheese and a bit of crumbled bacon.